 Publish the form once the new field with all options is available on the form.

 Create a Report to Export Old Data

-Notice that we will only be using the form which contains the field, we will not need to include the Tier 1 form if we are working with a Tier 2 and vice versa.
+We will only be using the form which contains the field; we will not need to include the Tier 1 form if we are working with a Tier 2 and vice versa.

 The report must include the Record ID from the System Fields section of the form which contains the new field.